jecklgamis/go-webapp-example/README.md

 ## go-api-server-template

-This is a an example API server app using [Gorilla Mux](https://github.com/gorilla/mux).
+This is a an example HTTP API server app using [Gorilla Mux](https://github.com/gorilla/mux).

 Features:
 * Serves /buildInfo - server build info